 A telephoto zoom lens is my favorite piece of glass.
-Over the years I’ve photographed with Canon, Nikon and Sigma telephoto lenses and learned several useful tips for using them along the way.
-Before we let you in on the secrets of using these long lenses we’ll first discuss a couple of basics.
+Over the years I’ve photographed with Canon, Nikon and Sigma telephoto zoom lens.
+Before we let you in on the secrets of using these long lenses, we’ll first discuss a couple of basics.

 Definition of a telephoto zoom lens